Practical-Theorist/hw2/README.md

 * worth 3.75% of your grade

-We want to emphasize that we have picked this dataset for educational purposes and are not encouraging you to drink.

 # 1. Relational Algebra

 **(2 points each, 4 points total)**

-  liquors(**lid**, name, price, manufacturer) sales(**month**, **seller**, **liquors**, county, quantity)
+  liquors(**lid**, name, price, manufacturer)

+  sales(**month**, **seller**, **liquors**, county, quantity)

 Given the simplified schema above (primary keys are in **bold**), construct relational algebra for the following queries.
 Note: sales(liquors) references liquors(lid), and month is a text field (e.g. January, February).